 Become a Tutor

-The Tutoring Center has two recruitment periods every year: November for the following spring semester and April for the following fall semester.
+The Tutoring Center has two recruitment periods every year: November-December for the following spring semester and April-July for the following fall semester.
 Tutors are chosen through a selective process based on qualifications, recommendations, and an interview with the Tutorial Coordinator.
 Selected tutors will be expected to register for an online training course as required.
 The training course, INS 10 Peer Tutor and Mentor Training is for new tutors.
 It is a 12-week class offered in spring and fall semesters.

 Tutors at the Tutoring Center are expected to act as role models for students by regularly attending their own classes, practicing successful study habits, and maintaining a positive learning attitude